ihcsim/linkerd2-gitops/README.md

 the live trust anchor and that defined in the YAML manifest in the `./apps/linkerd.yaml` file.

-The next step will involve manually updating the YAML manifest and push it to the Git server.
+The next step will involve manually updating the YAML manifest and pushing it to the Git server.

 Use your editor to assign the the value of `${trust_anchor}` to the